Haemophilus B Conjugate Vaccine (hee-MOF-i-lus B KON-joo-gate VAX-een)

 - Make sure your doctor knows if your child has an allergy to latex rubber.
 The vaccine syringes and vials may contain dry natural latex rubber.
 This may cause an allergic reaction in patients who are sensitive to latex.

 - Tell your doctor if your child has any type of illness or infection (such as a cold or the flu), especially if your child has a fever.
 Your doctor may want to delay giving the shot until your child is well.

-- It may take up to 2 weeks for your child's body to develop the ability to resist an infection with H influenzae type b.
-There is a chance your child could become ill during this time.
+- It may take up to 2 weeks for your child's body to develop the ability to resist an infection with Haemophilus influenzae type b.
+There is a chance your child could become ill during this time with the bacteria.

 - Patients who have problems with their immune systems, such as those who are getting medicine like prednisone, receiving chemotherapy for cancer, or who have HIV infection or AIDS, may not be fully protected by this vaccine.
 Because there may be some benefit, your child's doctor may still want to give the vaccine.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing